- This event has passed.

 The description of records and the creation of finding aids are the method for providing access to your archival holdings.
-The Rules for Archival Description (RAD) is the Canadian standard which guides our descriptive work, based on international standard ISAD(G).
+The Rules for Archival Description (RAD) is the Canadian standard which guides our descriptive work.
 This 2-day workshop will introduce and explain the rules in RAD.
 It will focus on the practical uses of RAD and its integration into Nova Scotia’s shared archival database, MemoryNS.
 This will include online activities and uploading content to MemoryNS.

-Participants are required to bring a copy of the complete RAD manual (2008 version) to the workshop.
-Copies can be purchased or downloaded from the Canadian Council of Archives website.
+Digital copies of RAD (2008 version) can be downloaded from the Canadian Council of Archives website.
 We will also have hard copies on hand for reference.

 This workshop is part of the CNSA Archival Certificate Program.

-Learning is done through a combination of lecture, personal reading, and practical exercises over a 2-day period in an informal, friendly atmosphere.
+Learning is done through a combination of lecture, personal reading, and practical MemoryNS based exercises over a 2-day period in an informal, friendly atmosphere.